 Rotten Tomatoes 50 F--k Yeah Moments of Female Empowerment in the Movies—The films range from female action heroes to women delivering well-deserved sass.

-Rotten Tomatoes 50 Essential Movies For Kids—The staff was a bit pickier about kids films than they were originally about slasher, zombie, and vampire films (see below).
+Rotten Tomatoes 50 Essential Movies For Kids—The staff was a bit pickier about kids films than they were originally about slasher and vampire films (see below).
 The selected films are divided by age category.

 Rotten Tomatoes 100 Best Fresh Romance Movies—The staff selected romantic films that were more serious than the ones on the romantic comedies link below.